 About Me

-Reading this should take less than a minute.
+Reading everything below should take less than a minute.

-I co-wrote with Ahmed Moneka the book for the new stage musical It’s a Good Life if You Don’t Weaken with the catalogue of the Canadian rock band The Tragically Hip, directed by Mary-Francis Moore and produced by Michael Rubinoff (Come From Away).
-It premiered in May 2026 at Theatre Aquarius in Hamilton, and it will run October 22 – November 8, 2026 The Grand Theatre in Kingston, and then May 9 - 30, 2027 at The Segal Centre in Montreal.
+Ahmed Moneka and I co-wrote the story / book for the new stage musical with the catalogue of the Canadian rock band The Tragically Hip, directed by Mary-Francis Moore and produced by Michael Rubinoff (Come From Away).

-Max Sennit, Demetri Petsalakis, Jesse LaVercombe, Waleed Abdulhamid, Ahmed Moneka, Jessica Deutsch, Selcuk Suna (out of frame on clarinet), King Gilgamesh, created by Ahmed Moneka, Jesse LaVercombe and Seth Bockley (The Jungle Theater, Minneapolis, 2023) photo credit: Bruce Silcox
+Max Sennit, Demetri Petsalakis, me, Waleed Abdulhamid, Ahmed Moneka, Jessica Deutsch and Selcuk Suna (out of frame on clarinet), King Gilgamesh (The Jungle Theater, Minneapolis, 2023) photo credit: Bruce Silcox

-As an actor, I won the Toronto ACTRA Award and received a Canadian Screen Award nomination for the horror film Violation (Sundance, TIFF, NYTimes Critics’ Pick) and spent four seasons on Murdoch Mysteries.
-I’ve also performed in new plays across the U.S. and Canada by writers including Sarah Ruhl and Hannah Moscovitch.
+As an actor, I won the Toronto ACTRA Award and was nominated for a Canadian Screen Award for the horror film Violation (Sundance, TIFF, NYTimes Critics’ Pick).
+I also spent four seasons on Murdoch Mysteries, and have acted in new many plays by writers including Sarah Ruhl and Hannah Moscovitch.

-Maev Beaty, Jesse LaVercombe, Letters from Max, by Sarah Ruhl, directed by Alan Dilworth (Necessary Angel / The Theatre Centre, Toronto, 2023) photo credit: Dahlia Katz
+Maev Beaty and me, Letters from Max by Sarah Ruhl, directed by Alan Dilworth (Necessary Angel / The Theatre Centre, Toronto, 2023) photo credit: Dahlia Katz

 Neon text by Max Ritvo

-Fun story: in my early 20s I lived, sailed and performed Hacked—an electric-rock opera / circus show—on a 98 ft. tall ship with a crew of singers, aerialists and European vagabonds.
-We sailed from Florida to New York, using the ship’s deck as a stage, with the audience watching from the dock or shore.
+When I was twenty-two, I performed in Hacked, a rock opera / circus show, on a 98 ft. tall ship with a crew of mostly European sailors, singers and aerialists.
+We played to audiences from Florida to New York, using the ship’s deck as a stage.
 Once we were kicked out of Portsmouth, Virginia by the mayor for, “bringing the devil into his town.”
-That’s me in the photo below, behind the large mask, under the word “horror.”
+In the photo below, behind the large mask, and under the word “horror,” that me.

 Let me know if you’d like to connect.